Selling A Car Wash

 - Many purchasers of income-generating properties (such as car washes) employ a concept called a capitalization rate (or ‘cap’ rate) in order to best assess the asset in question.

-- A cap rate of a car wash property is its net operating income (not counting depreciation nor any mortgage expenses) divided by its asset value (or prospective purchase price).
+- A cap rate of a car wash property is its net operating income (not counting depreciation any mortgage expenses) divided by its asset value (or prospective purchase price).

 - For example, let us assume that Bill’s Car Wash generates $250K/year of net profits and has an asking price of $2.5M.

-- A buyer will thus assign a 10% (250K/2.5M) cap rate to this investment opportunity.
+- A buyer may assign a 10% (250K/2.5M) cap rate to this investment opportunity.

 - As discussed, if the buyer must replace the working owner with a manager, then the net income will go down along with the cap rate.